Pacira BioSciences (NASDAQ:PCRX) Price Target Lowered to $70.00 at BMO Capital Markets

-Pacira BioSciences (NASDAQ:PCRX) had its price target cut by BMO Capital Markets from $72.00 to $70.00 in a research note issued to investors on Monday, Analyst Ratings Network reports.
-They currently have a market perform rating on the stock.
+Pacira BioSciences (NASDAQ:PCRX) had its price objective trimmed by BMO Capital Markets from $72.00 to $70.00 in a research note issued to investors on Monday morning, Benzinga reports.
+The firm currently has a market perform rating on the stock.

-In other news, Director Andreas Wicki sold 60,574 shares of Pacira BioSciences stock in a transaction dated Thursday, March 11th.
-The shares were sold at an average price of $72.70, for a total value of $4,403,729.80.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, insider Kristen Marie Williams sold 21,823 shares of Pacira BioSciences stock in a transaction that occurred on Tuesday, April 13th.
-The stock was sold at an average price of $66.95, for a total transaction of $1,461,049.85.
-Following the completion of the transaction, the insider now directly owns 27,387 shares in the company, valued at approximately $1,833,559.65.
+In other Pacira BioSciences news, CEO David M. Stack sold 21,250 shares of the firm’s stock in a transaction on Tuesday, May 11th.
+The shares were sold at an average price of $60.93, for a total value of $1,294,762.50.
+Following the completion of the transaction, the chief executive officer now owns 97,311 shares of the company’s stock, valued at $5,929,159.23.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Also, Director Andreas Wicki sold 10,601 shares of the firm’s stock in a transaction on Monday, March 15th.
+The stock was sold at an average price of $73.68, for a total transaction of $781,081.68.
+Following the completion of the transaction, the director now directly owns 5,242 shares of the company’s stock, valued at approximately $386,230.56.
 The disclosure for this sale can be found here.
-Insiders sold 153,879 shares of company stock worth $10,957,717 in the last ninety days.
-Insiders own 5.80% of the company’s stock.
+Insiders have sold 175,129 shares of company stock valued at $12,252,479 in the last three months.
+5.80% of the stock is currently owned by corporate insiders.

-A number of institutional investors have recently made changes to their positions in PCRX.
-Penserra Capital Management LLC increased its position in shares of Pacira BioSciences by 171.9% in the fourth quarter.
-Penserra Capital Management LLC now owns 995 shares of the company’s stock worth $59,000 after purchasing an additional 629 shares during the period.
-Amundi Pioneer Asset Management Inc. bought a new stake in shares of Pacira BioSciences during the first quarter worth about $65,000.
-Mascoma Wealth Management LLC bought a new stake in shares of Pacira BioSciences during the first quarter worth about $70,000.
-Shell Asset Management Co. bought a new stake in shares of Pacira BioSciences during the first quarter worth about $99,000.
-Finally, Russell Investments Group Ltd. bought a new stake in shares of Pacira BioSciences during the first quarter worth about $171,000.
+Several large investors have recently added to or reduced their stakes in the company.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its stake in shares of Pacira BioSciences by 0.5% in the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 33,827 shares of the company’s stock worth $2,371,000 after acquiring an additional 173 shares during the period.
+Amalgamated Bank increased its stake in shares of Pacira BioSciences by 2.6% in the fourth quarter.
+Amalgamated Bank now owns 7,037 shares of the company’s stock worth $421,000 after acquiring an additional 176 shares during the period.
+Engineers Gate Manager LP increased its stake in shares of Pacira BioSciences by 4.2% in the fourth quarter.
+Engineers Gate Manager LP now owns 4,441 shares of the company’s stock worth $266,000 after acquiring an additional 180 shares during the period.
+First Hawaiian Bank increased its stake in shares of Pacira BioSciences by 1.7% in the first quarter.
+First Hawaiian Bank now owns 10,861 shares of the company’s stock worth $761,000 after acquiring an additional 185 shares during the period.
+Finally, Crossmark Global Holdings Inc. increased its stake in shares of Pacira BioSciences by 1.8% in the first quarter.
+Crossmark Global Holdings Inc. now owns 10,470 shares of the company’s stock worth $734,000 after acquiring an additional 190 shares during the period.

 Pacira BioSciences Company Profile